Midwives: Benefits of Having a Midwife

 Where do midwives practice?

 Midwives believe in facilitating a natural childbirth as much as possible.
 Accordingly, it is common to receive care from a midwife in a private and comfortable birthing center or in your own home.
-Because of their professionalism and expertise, midwives are often part of a labor and delivery team associated with the local hospital.
+Because of their professionalism and expertise, midwives are often part of a labor and delivery team associated with a local hospital.

 You can choose to use the services of a midwife whether you elect to give birth at home, a birthing center, or at a hospital.